chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue Jul  3 23:35:48 CDT 2018

 I opened my terminal to code on Tue Jul  3 23:37:09 CDT 2018

+I opened my terminal to code on Wed Jul  4 00:25:49 CDT 2018

+I opened my terminal to code on Thu Jul  5 10:20:06 CDT 2018

+I opened my terminal to code on Thu Jul  5 10:38:34 CDT 2018